elzneik/myFlix-REST-API/README.md

+# myFlix REST API
+The myFlix Rest API is a Movie API (API Documentation).
+An API that serves films and user database.

-# myFlix-REST-API
+# Description
-To build the server-side component of a “movies” web application.
+* The movie API is hosted on Heroku.
+* It is a web application on server-side
-The web application will provide users with access to information about different movies, directors, and genres.
+* The web application will provide users with access to information about different movies, directors, and genres.
-Users will be able to sign up, update their personal information, and create a list of their favorite movies
+* Users will be able to sign up, update their personal information, and create a list of their favorite movies

-Movie_API API Documentation
-API that serves a films and user database

-The movie_api hosted on Heroku

-Documentation URL

-To build the server-side component of a “movies” web application.
-The web application will provide users with access to information about different movies, directors, and genres.
-Users will be able to sign up, update their personal information, and create a list of their favorite movies.

-Technologies used:
+# Technologies
-Node.js
+* Node.js
-Express
+* Express
-MongoDB
+* MongoDB
-Passport
+* Passport
-JWT
+* JWT